 (Check out these English books for FREE with Kindle Unlimited!
 Improve your English today!)

 One of the best ways to improve your reading skills in English is to find books specifically for your level.
+Take a look at book page now.

 General questions are a great way to get you started.
 These are the type of questions that people ask each other when they meet for the first time.
 If you’ve been learning English for a while then you should find these questions relatively easy but if you’re just getting started then don’t worry.